aptise/peter_sslers/README.md

 ## Does this reformat certs?

 Yes.
-PEM certs are reformatted to have a single trailing newline (via stripping then padding the input).
+PEM certs are reformatted to have a single trailing newline (via stripping then padding the input) and newlines are standardized to unix ("\n").
 This seems to be one of the more common standards people have for saving certs.
 Otherwise certs are left as-is.

 ## Is there a fast way to import existing certs?